 As the Holotopia initiative’s academic publication, this blog delves into the technical aspects of the holotopia paradigm prototype.
 It also functions like a newspaper, sharing with its readers an enticing vision of a remedial new world order emerging.

-We repurposed the Holoscope blog by removing the old posts and adding a single post titled “Holotopia’s Ontology”—which challenges the assumptions about fundamental ontological entities—language, mind, and reality—that underpin our world order.
+We repurposed the Holoscope blog by removing almost all old posts and adding a new post titled “Holotopia’s Ontology”—which challenges the assumptions about fundamental ontological entities—language, mind, and reality—that underpin our world order.

 Only by reaching this level of depth can we transform the “huge problems” we perceive into huge opportunities.